Extended Regularized Dual Averaging Methods for Stochastic Optimization: Introduction

 generalizes subgradient descent (note that setting $\alpha_n = 1$ recovers the iteration \eqref{eq-1}).
 The advantage of the more general SDA method is that by setting $s_n = 1$ and $\alpha_n = \sqrt{n}$, the logarithmic factor in the convergence rate can be removed \cite{nesterov2009primal}.
 To illustrate the relationship between this new method and original subgradient descent, we rewrite this new iteration as

 where the effective step size is $\tilde{s}_n = \frac{s_n}{\alpha_{n+1}}$.
 Thus the difference between this new method and the subgradient descent method is an averaging with the initial iterate $x_1$.
 It is remarkable that this provides a significant improvement in the convergence rate.
-Note that these results hold in more generality with the $\ell^2$ distance replaced by the Bregman distance $D_{\phi}(x,y)$ with respect to a convex function $\phi$.
-This mirror descent framework is analogous to preconditioning in scientific computing.
-We describe this in Section 2, but for simplicity stay with the current setting throughout the introduction.
+These results hold in more generality with the $\ell^2$ distance replaced by the Bregman distance $D_{\phi}(x,y)$ with respect to a convex function $\phi$, which we describe in more detail in Section \ref{notation-setup}, but for simplicity we stay with the current setting throughout the introduction.